aerotron1/ISDB/README.md

 # ISDB-App

-> This project follows on from IMDB (Internet Movie Database), launching and plan to sell on an ISDB (Internet Song Database).
-The collection includes more than 3000 tracks from 300+ albums.
+> This project follows on from IMDB (Internet Movie Database), launching and plan to sell on an ISDB API (Internet Song Database).
+The API provides access to a collection which includes more than 3000 tracks from 300+ albums.
 > Live demo [_here_](https://deploy-isdb.herokuapp.com/). <!-- If you have the project hosted somewhere, include the link here. -->

 ## Table of Contents